One Dead, At Least Three Others Hospitalized After Shooting At Our Town Alley In East Norriton

 EAST NORRITON, Pa.
 (CBS) — One person is dead and at least three other victims were rushed to the hospital after a shooting at a Montgomery County bowling alley.
 East Norriton Township Police say the shooting happened around shortly after 6:30 p.m.
 Saturday inside Our Town Alley, formerly Facenda Whitaker Bowling Lanes, on the 2900 block of Swede Road.

 At least four people were shot in the incident, according to East Norriton Township Police Chief Brandon Pasquale.
-One person was found dead at the scene while three other victims were rushed to area hospitals.READ MORE: 'This Is Hope': Black Doctor's COVID-19 Consortium's 24-Hour Clinic Vaccinates Over 4,000 People
+One person was found dead at the scene while three other victims were rushed to area hospitals.READ MORE: Philadelphia Police Continue Search For Gunman Who Shot 8 People Near Olney Transportation Center

 Just spoke to Police Chief.
 At least 4 people were shot, 1 fatally.
 Others self-transported to the hospital.
 No official tally on the number of people shot.
 Shooter fled the scene.
 Chief says this is a first for his town.
 PD will be on scene all night. pic.twitter.com/17lcFZCHqh